-If you run OS X Yosemite, you’re going to run into issues when a misbehaving app like Safari eats up system resources while refusing to quit the normal way.
+If you run macOS, you’re going to run into issues when a misbehaving app like Safari eats up system resources while refusing to quit the normal way.
 On iOS, it’s easy to force-quit any app iPhone or iPad app, and watchOS also provides a similar shortcut for purging an unresponsive task from its memory.

-In this post, I’m going to teach you two methods of force-quitting a Mac app.
+In this post, I’m going to teach you several methods to force quit apps on Mac.

 As a result, your Mac and apps will perform and multitask more smoothly.